dayseanm04/Cisco-WLC-Wireless-Network-Deployment-Project/02-Design/02-network-addressing-plan-and-loopback-design.md

 | 50     | WAPs / Management    | WLC and Access Points    | 192.168.50.0/24     |       |
 | 200    | Server VLAN          | Internal Servers         | 10.0.0.0/24         |         |

+## Addressing Notes
+- VLAN 50 is used for wireless infrastructure, including the WLC and access points.

 ## Port-Channel Addressing